DataIntellectTech/TorQ/InstallGuide.md

 `env=/home/user/env_spec_dev.sh`

-This will replace the KDBBASEPORT to a new value.
+This will change the KDBBASEPORT to a new value.
 Similar actions can be done with other variables.
 But requires user basic knowledege of sed commands.
 The script will scan through the code in the TorQApp directory and the